AquaDraco/UnityStationWiki/(WIP)-Development-Standards.md

     }
     ````
 1. Variable naming conventions.
 These help to identify the scope of a variable without needing to look up its definition (i.e. to be able to tell if it's a class member or a parameter).
-    1. Member variables must follow the convention "mVariableName"
+    1. Fields must follow the convention "mVariableName"
     1. Method parameters must follow the convention "pParameterName"
     1. Static, non-constant members must follow the convention "sStaticName"
     1. Local variables must follow the convention "variableName"